ManosPsarakis/ManosPsarakis.github.io/README.txt

-This is my Portfolio Projects Website where you can be redirected to the several projects I have completed during my path of becomming a Data Analyst. :)
+Welcome to my Portfolio Projects Website!
+Here, you'll find a comprehensive showcase of the various projects I've undertaken on my journey to becoming a Data Analyst.
+Each project is a testament to my growing skills and knowledge in the field.
+Feel free to explore and delve into each one to understand my work better.
+Enjoy your visit!